spchary14/artsy.github.io/_posts/2019-04-15-on-leaving-elegantly.markdown

 disconnected to the rest of the company, and I spend quite a lot of time talking externally (I account for over a quarter of the blog posts on this site for example) about our work.

+Strictly speaking, none (and all) of these are in my job role which has evolved over the years to a kind of architect-ish role of knowing [a lot about everything][shallow] and mainly assisting people work on those, plus making infrastructure which allow [others][danger] [to][peril] [do][docs] [more][stitching] with less.
+Which makes leaving leaving a bit tricky, I might not own a lot of things, but a lot of my value has been in the soft-skills in-between.

 <!--
 require "yaml"
 YAML_FRONT_MATTER_REGEXP = /\A(---\s*\n.*?\n?)^((---|\.\.\.)\s*$\n?)/m